Jeffchiucp/ExplodingPlatForm/README.md

 #### Week 2
 * [goals for the week]
 Working on the Game Mechanics and core gameplay:
-- Adding randomized platform
+- Adding randomized platform and
-- Adding Coins
+- Adding Coins rotations
 - Implementing touch events to Start the Game.
 - Adding Physics and Collision and Detection so that the marine can jump to platforms collect coins;
 - Implementing code to read the device accelerometer data to steer the Hero;